Translation and Interpreting studies

 We offer a Master by Coursework in Interpreting and Translation Studies (MITS), one of the few courses in Australia endorsed at the at the highest possible levels including:

-Practicum is embedded into the certain units in the master's course, so you'll gain real world experiences and a better understanding of how theory relates to practice.
+Work Integrated Learning (WIL) is embedded into certain units in the MITS, so you'll gain real world experiences and a better understanding of how theory relates to practice.

-In addition to the embedded practicum in the course, you can also take an internship unit.
+In addition to the embedded WIL in the MITS, you can also take an internship unit.
 For more information about internships see Arts Internships.

 We also offer double Master's degrees with Jean Moulin University, the University of Trieste and Kobe City University.
 For details and how to apply see Translation & Interpreting: Double Master's degrees.

 Monash University is a national leader in the field of Translation and Interpreting studies.
 We have established research links with several high profile international institutions including: